 Colleges often receive subpoenas for documents.
-Failure to respond to a subpoena may potentially result in the individual subpoenaed being held in contempt of court, so it is important to handle them quickly.
+A subpoena is an order of the court.
+Do not ignore a subpoena, even if it addresses something that you are unfamiliar with, or asks for documents you don’t have.
+Failure to respond to a subpoena may potentially result in you or the College being held in contempt of court.
+It is important to handle them quickly.

-Custodians for records should follow the Subpoena Processing Flowchart [PDF] to process subpoenas without the need to consult with legal counsel.
-The Subpoena Processing Flowchart includes links to form letters used to respond in various circumstances.
-In many cases, attorneys also will subpoena the custodian of records to testify.
+If you accept or receive a subpoena, contact the Office of Associate System Counsel for NOVA immediately.
+It is important for us to review the subpoena to determine the College’s rights and responsibilities for compliance.
+Custodians for records should follow the Subpoena Processing Guide [PDF] to assist with the processing of subpoenas.
+In some cases, attorneys will also subpoena the custodian of records to testify.
 Witness testimony is unnecessary if the records are authenticated.
 Please use the Authentication of Records [PDF] form to authenticate employment and education records.